Gregeg/Bezier-Curves-Processing/README.md

 # Stuzzy's Scouter

 Provides a path and commands for the robot to follow autonomously. <br />
-Generates PID values and coordinate/rotation points for the robot to follow autonomously. <br />
+Generates PID values and coordinate/rotation points for the robot to follow using a pure pursuit algorithm. <br />